 A Guided tour with a SEE educator provides an opportunity for visitors to engage more deeply with SEE’s exhibit experiences and with each other.

 A tour experience includes guided group experience geared to the age of the group.
 These exhibits and topics are frequently included on a tour: the Van de Graaff Static Electricity Generator, the Harmonograph drawing machine( inviting learners to think about Newton’s laws of motion), simple machines, sound, bubbles, and air pressure.
-The tour concludes with time for the students to explore the museum freely with their chaperones.
+The tour concludes with time for the students to explore the center freely with their chaperones.

 Our educators encourage tour participants to think about their everyday experiences from a scientific viewpoint, to ask questions, make observations and to construct explanations.
 These engagements introduce NGSS Science practices and physical science content by wrapping it up in fun hands-on engagement.